Siddy212/aura-es-de/README.md

    - `21:9`
    - `3:2`

-- `Theme Variant` - Aura features 6 variants of gamelist views.
-Additionally, two styles of system logos are available: Art or Icons.
-All variants will scale the size of the gamelist and the amount of metadata shown based on the selected font size. `Large` and `X-Large` will reduce metadata shown on all screens:
+- `Theme Variant` - Aura features 7 variants of gamelist views with 3 system view variations (Carousel/Grid/Fullscreen).
+All variants will scale the size of the gamelist and the amount of metadata shown based on the selected font size. `Large` and `X-Large` will reduce metadata shown on some screens:

    - `Textlist` - A simple text list of games and metadata on the right.

    - `Detailed-Grid` - A grid of boxart and detailed metadata on the right for games.